 Note also that the XOP help file is not in the same folder as the executable XOP.
 Igor will not find the XOP help file there.
-You will have to move it into the same folder as the XOP itself.
+You will have to move it into the same folder as the XOP itself or, better yet, put an identically-named alias or shortcut for the help file in the folder containing the XOP file (requires Igor Pro 5.02 or later).

-The XOPSupport folder, to which all XOP projects refer, also now contains CW8, Xcode, VC6 and VC7 folders.
+The XOPSupport folder, to which all XOP projects refer, also now contains CW8, Xcode, VC6, VC7 and VC8 folders.
 The XOPSupport library files are in those folders.